HR and finance: The power duo

 The HR and finance functions have inherited a legacy from older generations – one where they did not have equal standing in a company.
 The finance function was responsible for accounting and preparing important financial statements, whereas on the other side of the functional wall, HR was purely administrative, responsible for ‘hiring and firing’ and employee record keeping.

 However, a lot has changed in recent years: HR has proven it is more than just transactional – it is influential.
 HR is wholly responsible for the wellbeing of employees and building a happy and satisfied workforce and is certainly a revenue driver.
 As such, the CHRO has earned a seat at the table, alongside the CEO and CFO.

 According to recent research by Ernst & Young, private company CFOs have stronger relationships with IT and operations teams than they do with HR colleagues.
 Over half (55%) of CFOs reported they had limited or no collaboration with CHROs.
 See the graph below.

-So, why is a harmonious relationship between the CHRO and CFO so important?
-Below are three reasons:
+Below are three reasons why a harmonious relationship between the CHRO and CFO is integral: